AirPod-style Headphones EMF Radiation: Safety Guide and Alternatives

 Recent EMF Studies and Findings

 In 2015, over 200 scientists appealed to the World Health Organization and the United Nations, asking for stricter guidelines limiting EMF exposure from wireless devices.
-While this wasn't specifically about AirPods, it highlights broader scientific concerns about wireless device radiation exposure.
+While this wasn’t specifically about AirPod-style headphones, it highlights broader scientific concerns about wireless device radiation exposure.

-That was in 2015.
-Since then many more scientists globally are calling for urgent action regarding fit-for-purpose guidelines.
+Since then, many more scientists globally have called for urgent action regarding fit-for-purpose guidelines.

 WHO Cancer Classification

-The World Health Organization's International Agency for Research on Cancer (IARC) classified radiofrequency EMF radiation as "possibly carcinogenic to humans (Group 2B)" based on increased risk for brain tumors.
-This classification applies to all radiofrequency radiation, including that emitted by AirPods.
+The World Health Organization’s International Agency for Research on Cancer (IARC) has classified radiofrequency EMF radiation as “possibly carcinogenic to humans (Group 2B)” based on an observed increase in risk for certain brain tumours.
+This classification applies to all RF radiation, including that emitted by AirPod-style headphones.

 Independent Testing Results

-Independent EMF testing revealed that "the average EMF intensity produced by the Airpods was easily the highest of all the headphones tested, likely by several times over the next-closest headphone."
-The study noted that AirPods consistently stayed in the 7-10 milligauss range.
+Some independent EMF testing has reported that “the average EMF intensity produced by AirPod-style headphones was among the highest of the headphones tested,” with readings in the 7–10 milligauss range.

 Independent EMF testing study, BeSync Research, 2017